Meru language: Alphabet

+Grammar

+Noun classes

 Kimeru has sixteen noun classes as tabulated below. the classes are grammatical and represent how words fit into sentences.
 Of the noun classes, classes 1, 3, 4, 9 and ten are irregular while the rest are regular.
 This implies that verbal, adjectival and conjunction concords are not the same.

 Example class 1 verses class 2. class 1- Muntũ ũjũ mũraja auma Nairobi. class 2- Antũ baba baraja bauma Nairobi.

 Class 1-This tall person has come from Nairobi.
 Class 2.
 These tall people have come from Nairobi.
 In class 1 demonstrative 'this' is ũjũ, with ũ as its concord.
 The adjective -raja has mũ as its concord and the verb uma has a as its concord hence 'auma'.
 On the other hand in class two each of the above cases have ba as a concord.
 The difference is only in ũjũ and baba as demonstratives is that all strong classes use double concords as demonstratives.